jkmackie/House-Prices/README.md

 ***
 #### <ins>Result</ins>
 The Ridge notebook scored in the top 20% on the Leaderboard.
 This was achieved with a standalone Ridge Regression.
 This single-model approach avoids the higher complexity and lower transparency of model stacking or model averaging.

-*`Edit 02-14-2020`*
-Added a LightGBM notebook that scored in the **top 4% on the Leaderboard**.
-The LightGBM model used the same data as the Ridge model.
-Categorical features were target encoded rather than one-hot encoded.